wesdollar/geek-source/requirements/01-project-setup/04-get-with-git.md

     * [Intro to Design Thinking](https://lab.github.com/githubtraining/introduction-to-design-thinking)
     * [Ramp Up on Git & GitHub](https://lab.github.com/githubtraining/paths/ramp-up-on-git-and-github)

 You'll want to be familiar with all of the following concepts.
 Take the time to read about them and use the links above to practice your skills.
-Solid knowledge of Git will pay off over and over again.
+Solid knowledge of Git will pay off time and time again.

 * Checkout files
 * Committing & pushing files